ariffmd-git/API-Docs/content/_index.md

 <u>Great Developer Documentation and API reference for your software products!!!</u>

 Hello!
-I’m Arif,, a seasoned user assistance developer, writer, and editor.
+I’m Arif, a seasoned user assistance developer, writer, and editor.
 I specialize in writing for developer audiences —both experts and beginners.
 In the past, I worked at **Postman**, **Turvo**, **Oracle**, and **Paysafe** - writing API references and testing APIs using *Postman*.
 At Postman, I drove the entire API Platform documentation, providing documentation strategy and vision as a lone writer.

 My work includes API reference documentation, API tutorials like **API QuickStart**, **API Getting Started** guides, **API Error Messages**, and so on.
 I also worked on **SDKs and Microcopy**.
 If interested, you can check out my portfolio page on this site.